mengbinhao/jack-note/docs/english/NPR.md

+- 2022.8.2
+  - accommodate vt
+  - kinetic adj
+  - tidal

 - 2022.7.25
   - surname n/v
   - purify v
   - shuffle | reshuffle

   > the highest of any month in history
+  > How far they go is the unknown here

 - 2022.7.23
   - yummy adj/n